Mentoring Program

 Mentor Responsibilities

 Professional participants who serve as mentors are a vital component to a student’s professional development.
-Students attend the ASB Conference with expectations of gaining new knowledge in the various stages of educational and career development and increasing scientific expertise.
+Students attend the ASB Meeting with expectations of gaining new knowledge in the various stages of educational and career development and increasing scientific expertise.

 Remember what it was like when you were in your mentee’s position.
 Take the initiative to suggest discussion topics, share personal experiences, pose questions, and engage in small talk until a relevant topic for discussion emerges.
 Be responsive to your mentee’s questions and comments.